 By Curtis Ward

-This column first appeared in The Ward Post on September 7, 2020
+This column first appeared in his own publication - The Ward Post - and is reproduced here with his permission.